dayne/node-red-contrib-rtl_433/README.md

 Success looks like the command running and capturing decoded messages from devices chirping.

+#### Raspberry Pi firmware update

+Recommend updating your raspberry pi to latest firmware if you have an older RPi you are using.
+This can help prevent USB resets forcing you to unplug/replug the USB rtlsdrl:

+`sudo rpi-update`

 ### Install the node

 **recommended**: Install the node via the NodeRED palette manager.